seaweediman/tp/docs/team/seaweediman.md

 HR Manager is a candidate and interview management application used for helping HR Managers of small organisations or businesses in managing candidates, job positions and interviews all in one application.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java.

 Given below are my contributions to the project.